Academic scholarships

 KIST 'Learning for Life' University Support Scholarships

-There are three categories of university support scholarships as follows:
+Three categories of scholarships are awarded as follows: